Larry King, broadcasting giant for half-century, dies at 87

 Always a workaholic, King would be back doing specials for CNN within a few months of performing his nightly duties.

-He found a new sort of celebrity as a plain-spoken natural on Twitter when the platform emerged, winning over more than 2 million followers who simultaneously mocked and loved him for his esoteric style.
+He found a new sort of celebrity as a plainspoken natural on Twitter when the platform emerged, winning over more than 2 million followers who simultaneously mocked and loved him for his esoteric style.

 “I’ve never been in a canoe. #Itsmy2cents,” he said in a typical tweet in 2015.